interstitialRedirectModalTitle

 Fighting Climate Change with Peatland Restoration

-When peat soils are re-saturated with water, they are much less flammable and create conditions for more diverse and resilient forest communities to thrive.
-Since peat soils also have the great potential to sequester carbon, hydrologic restoration at peatlands sites is a natural climate solution to climate change.
+When re-saturated with water, peat soils are much less flammable, reducing wildfire risk.
+They also create conditions for more diverse and resilient forest communities to thrive.
+Since peat soils also have the great potential to sequester carbon, hydrologic restoration at peatland sites is a natural climate solution to climate change.
+Restoring 10 acres of pocosin peatlands is like removing 5.3 passenger vehicles per year, but draining 10 acres os like adding 21.5 passenger vehicles per year.
+Our work focuses on land protection, preventing drainage, and restoring peatlands.

 Peatland Restoration Promotes Healthy Forests and Communities